AI & Machine Learning Awards 2021

 About Image Analyzer

-Image Analyzer provides artificial intelligence-based content moderation technology for image, video and streaming media, including live-streamed footage uploaded by users.
+Image Analyzer provides artificial intelligence-based content moderation software for image, video and streaming media, including live-streamed footage uploaded by users.
 Its technology helps organizations minimize their corporate legal risk exposure caused by employees or users abusing their digital platform access to share harmful visual material.
 Image Analyzer’s technology has been designed to identify visual risks in milliseconds, including illegal content, and images and videos that are deemed harmful to users, especially children and vulnerable adults.

 Founded in 2005, Image Analyzer holds various patents across multiple countries under the Patent Co-operation Treaty.
 Its worldwide customers typically include large technology and cybersecurity vendors, digital platform providers, digital forensic solution vendors, online community operators, and education technology providers which integrate its AI technology into their own solutions.